-The Two Main Categories of Application Software
+The Two Types of Application Software: General Purpose Applications and Custom Software

 Most application software are designed to run on three popular platforms: desktops, mobiles, and browsers.

-Desktops and Mobiles
+Applications for Desktops and Mobiles

 Except for power users and core professionals, who still need the muscle of traditional computers, smartphones and tablets have become the tools of choice for the majority.